-A permeable reactive barrier is a simple, passive treatment technology for separating and immobilizing contaminants in groundwater.
+A PRB is a simple, passive treatment technology for separating and immobilizing contaminants in groundwater.
 Figure 2 is an illustration of a permeable reactive barrier.
 After determining the direction of the flow path, the reactive or sorptive media is placed perpendicular to the path of contaminated groundwater.
-As this groundwater passes through the barrier the contaminants are removed.
+As this groundwater passes through the barrier, the contaminants are removed.
 Conventional construction methods for permeable reactive barriers include trenching followed by backfilling with a reactive media or high pressure injection of the media.
-An alternative barrier construction method is to form apatite in situ using an apatite forming aqueous solution injected into the path of the contaminated groundwater.
+An alternative barrier construction method is to form apatite in situ using an apatite forming aqueous solution injected into the subsurface sediments in the flow path of the contaminated groundwater.

 The barrier is deployed (U.S. Patents 6,416,252 and 6,592,294) when a solution mixture of calcium citrate and sodium phosphate is injected into the sediment in the path of the contaminated groundwater.
-Microorganisms present in the soil and sediment biodegrade the citrate and release the calcium in a chemical form that allows it to react rapidly with the phosphate to form apatite in situ.
+Indigenous microorganisms present in the subsurface soil and sediment biodegrade the citrate and release the calcium in a chemical form that allows it to react rapidly with the phosphate to form apatite in situ.
 The apatite precipitates in pores and void space within the sediments finely and evenly coating the surfaces of indigenous mineral grains without plugging the pore space.
-Overlapping injections of the apatite forming solution follow the preliminary injection to form a continuous permeable reactive barrier that is able to sorb and hold radionuclide contaminants from groundwater that passes through the barrier (Figure 3).

 Figure 3.
-View of apatite deployed through injection wells into groundwater to form an apatite permeable reactive barrier and provide source area treatment to the contaminated sediments.
+View of apatite deployed through injections wells into groundwater to form an apatite permeable reactive barrier and provide source area treatment to the contaminated sediments.